SteeltoeOSS/Samples/Security/src/RedisDataProtectionKeyStore/README.md

 2. Optionally, installed DiegoWindows support (Greenhouse)
 3. Installed Redis Cache marketplace service
 4. Install .NET Core SDK
-5. Web tools installed and on Path.
-If you have VS2015 Update 3 installed then add this to your path: C:\Program Files (x86)\Microsoft Visual Studio 14.0\Web\External

 # Create Redis Service Instance on CloudFoundry
 You must first create an instance of the Redis service in a org/space.